DeepakAkkara/COVID-19-Severity-Analysis/README.md

 #### Accuracy
 Accuracy is a measure of the correctness of the classifier.
 In order to calculate the accuracy, we add the number of correctly predicted positives with the number of correctly predicted negatives and divide that by the total number of rows in the dataset.
+Since the classes of the dataset were relatively balanced, accuracy might be a more useful metric than in other datasets with very low occurrences of certain classes.
+In our case, since around 58.6% of entries were false, a trivial solution would yield around that accuracy as a metric.

 #### F1-Score